ahmedsakr/wstrade-api/README.md

 ## **trade**.cancelOrder(*tokens*, *orderId*) -> **Promise\<result\>**

-Attempts to cancels the order associated with the provided orderId.
+Attempts to cancel the order associated with the provided orderId.

 **Note**: The order might NOT be cancelled if it was filled by WealthSimple Trade.
 This has nothing to do with this wrapper; be cautious!